VoeGalore/pikvm/docs/pico_hid.md

 If you are making the Pico HID for V2 or V3, add the following lines to the PiKVM configuration and reboot it.

-!!! note "KVMD >= 3.241 is required for the Pico HID"
+!!! note "KVMD >= 3.241 is required for the Pico HID's complete functionalities"

 * `/boot/config.txt`
     ```ini